 But there is “a but”.
 This kind of style is an architectural style that gets quite complicated for beginners.

-So I did some research on where to get Victorian dollhouse plans and make it a bit easier for you.
+So I did some research on where to get Victorian dollhouse plans and made it a bit easier for you:

 This store has 29 Victorian House Plans in the form of an E-book with PDF files.
 Click on the picture below or here for more info.

-This store also has sewing plans for Victorian dresses, you might want to use them to sew Victorian miniature clothes?
+This store also has sewing plans for Victorian dresses.

 Here you can get your own dollhouse plans to build your own 1:12 Victorian mansion basement.